 BMI=weight (lbs) ÷ height (inches)² x 704

 On average, a healthy weight gain during pregnancy for most women is 29 pounds, seven of which rightfully belong to the baby.
 The rest of the weight is distributed among increased blood volume, breast tissue, amniotic fluid, placenta, and uterus.
-About four pounds of retained water are expelled from the body soon after delivery.
+About four pounds of retained water is expelled from the body soon after delivery.
 Only seven pounds are fat and protein, providing additional reserves for a healthy birth and successful breastfeeding.

 Postnatal weight loss – When will it happen?

-Postnatal weight loss depends on a combination of things such as genetic makeup, activity levels and eating habits.
+Postnatal weight loss depends on a combination of things such as genetic makeup, activity levels, and eating habits.
 The rate at which weight loss occurs is highly individualized.
 Comparing oneself to TV celebrities or a slim neighbor is not an effective estimation tool.

 While there’s not much we can do to influence our genes, lifestyle factors are equally important for weight loss.
 The focus should be on becoming healthier overall before and after the pregnancy, instead of fixating on the number on the scale.